On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Introduction

 In (\ref{model}), $\boldsymbol{A}\in\mathbb{R}^{M\times N}$ is a known sensing matrix.
 The vector $\boldsymbol{w}\in\mathbb{R}^{M}$ denotes an additive noise vector with $\sigma^{2} =M^{-1}\mathbb{E}[\|\boldsymbol{w}\|^{2}]$.
 A goal of compressed sensing is to reconstruct the signal vector $\boldsymbol{x}$ from the knowledge on the sensing matrix $\boldsymbol{A}$ and the measurement vector $\boldsymbol{y}$.

 Compressed sensing has been applied to several practical issues, such as magnetic resonance imaging~\cite{Lustig07}, radar~\cite{Herman09}, image super-resolution~\cite{Yang10}, channel estimation~\cite{Bajwa10}, spectrum sensing~\cite{Zeng11}, error-correcting codes~\cite{Joseph12}, and multiuser detection~\cite{Shim12}.
-The prior distribution of the sparse signal vector is known in specific issues, such as error-correcting codes or multiuser detection, while it is unknown in many signal processing issues.
-This paper is more relevant to such specific issues since the knowledge on the prior distribution is utilized in theoretical analysis of iterative reconstruction algorithms.
+The prior distribution of the sparse signal vector is known in specific instances, such as error-correcting codes or multiuser detection, while it is unknown in many signal processing instances.
+This paper is more relevant to such specific instances---the prior distribution is known---since the knowledge on the prior distribution is utilized in the theoretical analysis of iterative reconstruction algorithms.

 Approximate message-passing (AMP)~\cite{Donoho09,Rangan11} is a powerful message-passing (MP) algorithm for signal reconstruction.
 AMP with Bayes-optimal denoiser---called Bayes-optimal AMP---can be regarded as an exact approximation of loopy belief propagation in the large system limit~\cite{Kabashima03}, where both $M$ and $N$ tend to infinity while the compression ratio $\delta=M/N\in(0,1]$ is kept constant.
-Furthermore, Bayes-optimal AMP was proved to achieve the Bayes-optimal performance~\cite{Tanaka02,Guo05,Reeves19,Barbier19} for zero-mean, independent and identically distributed (i.i.d.), and sub-Gaussian sensing matrices~\cite{Bayati11,Bayati15} if fixed-point (FP) equations describing the Bayes-optimal performance have a unique solution.
+Furthermore, Bayes-optimal AMP was proved to achieve the Bayes-optimal performance~\cite{Tanaka02,Guo05,Reeves19,Barbier19} for zero-mean, independent and identically distributed (i.i.d.), and sub-Gaussian sensing matrices~\cite{Bayati11,Bayati15} if the fixed-point (FP) equations describing the Bayes-optimal performance have a unique solution.
 Spatial coupling~\cite{Kudekar11} is required when the FP equations have multiple solutions.
-See \cite{Krzakala12,Donoho13,Takeuchi15} for the details.
+See \cite{Krzakala12,Donoho13,Javanmard13,Takeuchi15} for the details.

 The main weakness of AMP is that AMP does not converge for sensing matrices beyond zero-mean i.i.d.\ matrices, such as non-zero mean matrices~\cite{Caltagirone14} or ill-conditioned matrices~\cite{Rangan191}.
 To tackle this convergence issue, several modified MP algorithms~\cite{Kabashima14,Vila15,Manoel15,Rangan17,Ma17,Rangan192} were proposed.
 In particular, orthogonal AMP (OAMP)~\cite{Ma17} or equivalently vector AMP (VAMP)~\cite{Rangan192} is a promising algorithm to solve the weakness of AMP.
-Since they are equivalent to each other, the two MP algorithms are referred to as OAMP in this paper.
+Since they are equivalent to each other in the linear measurement system~(\ref{model}), the two MP algorithms are referred to as OAMP in this paper.